trifork/cheetah-example-flink/Observability/README.md

  # Observability

-This repository contains a templated flink job.
+This repository contains a flink job showing how you can add your own metrics.
 Processing is handled by Apache Flink which is a statefull scalable stream processing framework.
 You can find more information about Apache Flink [here](https://flink.apache.org/).

-The flink job consumes messages from a kafka topic with simple messages, enriches these messages and publishes the enriched messages on another kafka topic.
+The flink job consumes messages from a kafka topic with simple messages, processes the messages to create relevant metrics.

 ## Project structure